playcanvas/blog/_posts/2014-12-05-playcanvas-update-51214.markdown

 If a month seems like too long to make a game. **This weekend is Ludum Dare 31**, a 48 hour game making competition.
 It's a great way to get a feel for the full process of imagining, designing, building and then shipping a game.

 We're running a **special deal** this weekend.
 If you enter Ludum Dare and complete a game using PlayCanvas we'll give you a **FREE PRO 15** account for a full year.
 Can't say fairer than that!
-See the [Ludum Deals](https://ludumdare.com//2014/11/01/ludum-deals-for-ld31/) page for more details.

 ### Stay In The Loop